kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 7.1 Data Gathering and Analysis Techniques

-  - Introduce techniques for gathering and analyzing data in IT business analysis.
+  - Introduce techniques for gathering and analyzing data in business analysis.
   - Discuss methods for data collection, data cleaning, and data validation.
   - Provide guidance on selecting appropriate data analysis techniques for different scenarios.